 - Impaired quality of life

-According to Dr. Chiang, there are other factors that can cause nightmares.
-For instance, post-traumatic stress disorder (PTSD) survivors may have a recurrent dream related to a specific traumatic event that happened.
+Other factors that can cause nightmares, Dr. Chiang says.
+For instance, post-traumatic stress disorder (PTSD) survivors may have a recurrent dream related to a traumatic event they experienced.
 Additionally, nightmares can also occur in individuals with:

 - Substance abuse

 - Conditions that require taking certain medications, such as beta blockers, dopaminergic agonists, antidepressants or zolpidem

 “If the nightmare is triggered by stress, medications or alcohol, working with your doctor can help treat the underlying symptoms,” he says.
 "For PTSD survivors, you may need to work with a clinical psychologist who is trained in imagery rehearsal therapy, which is a type of cognitive behavior therapy to help you change the theme, content or outcome of a recurrent nightmare.
 Prazoin, a prescribed medicine, is also known to be effective in nightmare disorder and PTSD.”

 A Dangerous Type of Nightmare

 One specific form of nightmare can be downright dangerous.
 If you have REM sleep behavior disorder (RBD), you can act out your nightmares.
 This is because RBD causes you to lose temporary muscle paralysis in your dreams due to a nervous system structural abnormality.
 The characteristics of RBD include:

 - Nearly 90 percent of people affected with RBD are male

 - Between ages 40 to 80, with a mean age onset of around 60